 Fulbright Egyptian Student Program – Master’s Degree

-Program Goal Provides fully-funded master’s degree grants for university graduates to study in the U.S. for a maximum of two years.
-Eligible Fields
+Provides fully funded master’s degree grants for university graduates to study in the U.S. for a maximum of two years.

 - Bachelor’s degree.
 Minimum of “Good” for applicants in the humanities and social sciences.
 Minimum of “Very Good” for applicants in the sciences.

 - Proof of English Language proficiency from any of the approved test centers below.
 Applicants must submit a valid score report for only one of the following tests:

 - TOEFL ITP – minimum required score of 550

 - TOEFL iBT – minimum required scores of 80